Motion is something you deal with every day. This makes motion blur photography the perfect subject for surreal, thoughtful, and educational images.

 Many professional food photos tend to be very sharp and vivid.

-You can go against this by blurring parts of a shot with the help of movements such as throwing flour or moving your hand on a flat lay.
+You can go against this by blurring parts of a shot with the help of movement.
+You can throw flour or move your hand on a flat lay.

 This will make your version of food photography look alive.